Geras1mleo/TelegramWarnBot/README.md

 - [Chat](TelegramWarnBot/Configuration/Triggers.json#L3): Chat to which the trigger is applicable or *null* (any chat).
 - [Messages](TelegramWarnBot/Configuration/Triggers.json#L4): Messages array that will trigger the bot.
-- [Response](TelegramWarnBot/Configuration/Triggers.json#L5): Reaction of the bot to the member who triggered it.
+- [Responses](TelegramWarnBot/Configuration/Triggers.json#L5): Reactions (1 random response from set) of the bot to the member who triggered it.
 - [MatchCase](TelegramWarnBot/Configuration/Triggers.json#L6): Whether message must match upper/lower case to trigger.
 - [MatchWholeMessage](TelegramWarnBot/Configuration/Triggers.json#L7): Whether message must match whole message to trigger.